marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-fr-part3.md

 </pre>

-### Mengganti Birthday Date ke String
+### Convert the Birthday Date to a String

-Anda akan melihat bahwa kita tidak dapat mengatur `birthday` ke label `Label` dikarenakan memiliki tipe `LocalDate` dan bukan `String`.
-Kita perlu membentuk tanggal lebih dahulu.
+You will notice that we couldn't set the `birthday` into the `Label` because it is of type `LocalDate` and not a `String`.
+We need to format the date first.

-Kita akan menggunakan perubahan dari `LocalDate` dan `String` di beberapa tempat.
-Ini praktik yang baik unutk menciptakan kelas pembantu dengan metode `static`.
-Kita akan memanggil ini `DateUtil` dan menaruh dipaket terpisah  bernama `ch.makery.address.util`:
+We will use the conversion from `LocalDate` and `String` and vice versa in several places.
+It's good practice to create a helper class with `static` methods for this.
+We'll call it `DateUtil` and place it in a seperate package called `ch.makery.address.util`:

 ##### DateUtil.java